Strombach/Programmeringskurs/Projekt/README.md

 ## Key Generator
 A samll script to generate a key file to be used to encrypt/decrypt files with.

+### Usage:
+No arguments needed to run this script.

 #### Example:
 - To create a new key:
 ```bash